HarishKanchi/LendingClubCaseStudy/README.md

 * [Acknowledgements](#acknowledgements)

 ## Technologies Used
-- Matplotlib
+* Matplotlib
-- Seaborn
+* Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by work from https://github.com/akshayr89/Lending-Club---Exploratory-Data-Analysis
+* This project was inspired by work from https://github.com/akshayr89/Lending-Club---Exploratory-Data-Analysis